lofcz/jsMenus/README.md

-# Menu in JavaScript
+# Menus in JavaScript

-This is Per Bothner's fork of Sam Wray's [mwjs-menu-browser](https://github.com/2xAA/nwjs-menu-browser) library.
-It implements menus (including both menubar and contextmenu) using plain JavaScript that should work in all modern browsers without requiring any special permissions or server support.
+This is a library for menus (both menubars and context-menus), implemeted using plain JavaScript that should work in all modern browsers without requiring any special permissions or server support.
 The API is similar (and mostly compatible) with that of NWJS and Electron.
+It is based on Sam Wray's [mwjs-menu-browser](https://github.com/2xAA/nwjs-menu-browser) library.

 This makes possible applications that look and feel like native applications, using web APIs (HTML, JavaScript, CSS, DOM),